ideonate/streamlit-launchpad/README.md

 ## Running

-Must currently be run from the project folder, and only serves *.py from the examples subfolder.
+Must currently be run from the project folder.
+Serves *.py from the folder supplied on the command line.

 ```
 git clone https://github.com/ideonate/streamlit-launchpad.git
 cd streamlit-launchpad

-python main.py
+python main.py ./examples
 ```